usc-isi-i2/datamart/query_api.md

 The `dataset` property is for searching at the dataset-level.
 This includes searching the dataset metadata, and the content of the dataset.
 The `required_variables` and `desired_variables` are for searching variables, i.e. columns, of the dataset.
-Similarly, these properties can search the column metadata and the content of columns.
+Similarly, these properties include searching the column metadata and the content of columns.
 For `required_variables` the matched dataset _must_ contain the specified columns, and for `desired_variables` the matched dataset _should_ contain the specified columns.
 All three properties are optional.